cernst72/vja/Features.md

   "token": "YOUR-API-TOKEN"
 }
 ```

-The token permission must include at least labels, projects, tasks as well as all required relations with all operations, depending on what you want to use vja for.
+The token permission must include at least Labels, Projects, Tasks as well as all required relations with all
+operations, depending on what you want to use vja for.

 ## Tasks

-All task related commands are supported in both variants:
+All task related commands are supported in two variants:
 `vja add`, `vja ls`, ...
 as well as
-`vja task add`, `vja task ls`, ... and even `vja tasks...`
+`vja task add`, `vja task ls`, ... (and even `vja tasks...`).

 ### Add Task